 - While their claims are pending, HAC assists clients with maintaining their General Assistance and Food Stamps, with making and getting to medical appointments and with any ancillary needs, such as obtaining a birth certificate or ID.

-- All three HAC offices offer 25 drop-in hours a week.
+- Both HAC offices offer 25 drop-in hours a week.
 People come to drop-in hours for help with getting General Assistance or Food Stamps, for help with their SSI cases, and for a wide variety of legal questions.
 People also come to drop-in hours for help with filling out forms for housing, or for help looking for housing.

 - HAC recognizes the difficulties in our clients’ lives.
 We understand that clients may miss appointments, ignore instructions, arrive intoxicated and even manifest severe psychosis.
 We strive to give our clients the best chance of winning their cases while treating them with dignity and allowing them to maintain their autonomy.
 HAC does not terminate clients for anti-social behavior, or require that our clients do anything simply because it would make our jobs easier.